beyondeye/Reduks/README.md

 This is Reduks in brief. let us now discuss it more in detail

-##the State
+##The State
-The State is the full information that uniquely identify the current state of the application (typically in Android, the state of the current Activity).
+The state is the set of data that uniquely identify the current state of the application.
+Typically in Android, this is the state of the current Activity.

-An important property of the State data is that it is __immutable__, or in other words it is prohibited to update the state directly.
-The only way to mutate the state is to send an action via the Store dispatch method, to be processed by the registered state reducers(more on this later), that will generate a new updated state.
+An important requirement for the data inside the state object  is that it is required to be __immutable__, or in other words it is prohibited to update the state directly.
+The only way to mutate the state is to send an action via the store dispatch method, to be processed by the registered state reducers(more on this later), that will generate a new updated state.
 The old state must be never modified.

 In Kotlin  you will typically implement the state as a Data Class will all fields defined as val's (immutable)